Your Developing Child

 Prenatal to 5

 • Learn the Signs.
-Act Early. – What to expect from children at different ages from Centers for Disease Control and Prevention (CDC) – Early development milestones by age in both Spanish/English.I know the signs of healthy child development.
+Act Early. – What to expect from children at different ages from Centers for Disease Control and Prevention (CDC).I know the signs of healthy child development.

 • Vroom has over 1,000 brain-building activities accessed via a free Smartphone app called Daily Vroom.
 The app sends tips for each registered child ages 0 – 5 and is in English or Spanish.
 Vroom is also available by text, which works for cell phones with a text plan.